MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/upgrade.md

 ## Download

-It you downloaded the CoE CLI as a zip file or a git clone from [coe-starter-kit](https://github.com/microsoft/coe-starter-kit)
+If you downloaded the CoE CLI as a zip file or a git clone from [coe-starter-kit](https://github.com/microsoft/coe-starter-kit)

 - Download the new zip file
 - Unzip the zip file to a new folder